rizkyhaksono/pemrograman-fungsional/README.md

 ## Code of Conduct

 Please read the [Code of Conduct]() before contributing to this project.
-Please read the [Code of Conduct]() before contributing to this project.

 ---

 ## Security Policy

-Please read the [Security Policy]() before contributing to this project.
 Please read the [Security Policy]() before contributing to this project.

 ---